LayerManager/layman/doc/data-storage.md

 **Other external databases** can be used to publish vector data from PostGIS tables (see `external_table_uri` in [POST Workspace Layers](rest.md#post-workspace-layers)).
 Layman is able to change data in the table using WFS-T (including adding new columns) if provided DB user has sufficient privileges.
 Other management is left completely on admin of such DB.

+Data changes made directly in vector data DB tables (both internal and external) are automatically propagated to WMS and WFS.
+However, layer thumbnail and bounding box at Layman are not automatically updated after such changes.

 PostgreSQL is used as persistent data store, so data survives Layman restart.

 ### GeoServer